circlefin/circle-ecosystem/README.md

 # Circle Ecosystem Catalog

-The goal of this repository is to track the ecosystem of decentralized or centralized applications that leverage Circle products across any supported blockchains.
+The goal of this repository is to track the ecosystem of decentralized or centralized applications that leverage Circle's products across any supported blockchains.

 To contribute to this catalog, propose a PR including your application and logo by following the templates
 below: